robertodr/pcmsolver/README.md

   8. Clang 3.7 and GFortran 4.6
   9. Clang 3.8 and GFortran 4.6

+- Mac OS X 10.10 with Python 2.7.10, CMake 3.2.3 and Boost 1.58.0
+  this is the environment offered by [Travis CI](https://travis-ci.org) with their Xcode 6.4 image.
+  The following compilers are used:

+  1. Clang and GFortran 5.2
+  2. GCC 5.2

+- Mac OS X 10.11 with Python 2.7.10, CMake 3.2.3 and Boost 1.58.0
+  this is the environment offered by [Travis CI](https://travis-ci.org) with their Xcode 7.3.1 image.
+  The following compilers are used:

+  1. Clang and GFortran 5.2
+  2. GCC 5.2

-- Mac OS X 10.9.5 with Python 2.7.10, CMake 3.2.3 and Boost 1.58.0
+- Mac OS X 10.12 with Python 2.7.10, CMake 3.2.3 and Boost 1.58.0
-  this is the environment offered by [Travis CI](https://travis-ci.org) The following compilers are used, both in release and debug:
+  this is the environment offered by [Travis CI](https://travis-ci.org) with their Xcode 8gm image.
+  The following compilers are used:

-  1. XCode 7.0 with Clang and GFortran 5.2
+  1. Clang and GFortran 5.2
-  2. XCode 7.0 with GCC 5.2
+  2. GCC 5.2

 The build needed for submission to [Coverity scan](https://scan.coverity.com/) is triggered by pushes to the `coverity_scan` branch.
 It is run on